laharinandipati/hipaa-chatbot-bedrock/README.md

 - Amazon Bedrock (LLM inference) with masked input
 - AWS Lambda (post-process: placeholder restore)

-> NOTE: This is a demo.
-You must not send real PHI during development.
-Use synthetic data only.

 ## Features
 - Simple PHI masking (dates, first names) in `src/masker.py`